LaserWeb/LaserWeb4/FRONTEND-DEVELOPMENT.md

     pi@lwserver:~ $ cd LaserWeb4/
     pi@lwserver:~/LaserWeb4 $ git branch
     * dev-es6
-    Here we are double-checking we are on 'dev-es6'; the current default branch.

     Now we must initilise and update the LW4 submodules pi@lwserver:~/LaserWeb4 $ git submodule init